 The IEP Review Program is a two hour IEP review.

 Once the IEP Review Program request is received, the coach contacts the parents to discuss all the key documents to provide for review.
-In addition, the coach provides detailed, written notes that can be printed and easily available to support parents in their IEP discussions.

 The IEP Review Program can be complemented with Parent Coaching hours for additional coaching and strategizing about your role on the IEP team.
 Take the next step.
 Click here and select “IEP Review” to arrange an appointment.
 For questions, please email Laura.Perez@aane.org.